 During my career I have served several tours of NI, also on operations in Kosovo, Sierra Leone, Iraq and numerous tours of Afghanistan.
 I spent time as a Parachute Regiment recruit instructor based at ITC Catterick, as a Divisional Training Team SM, for the Parachute Regiment and Household Division before finishing my 25 Career in September 2019 as a CSM within the Regiment.

 While serving I have personally suffered with mental health.
 The first time I was very reluctant to tell anyone or ask for help, but when I did, I got the support of my friends, colleagues and unit without question and without judgement.
 The support I gained during that time meant when I began to suffer for a second time, I felt confident and comfortable talking about it and asking for the help and support I needed.
 I gained support from various organisations and charities during these difficult times and during my transition to civilian street.

-Now back on track and looking to the future, with the love and support of my partner Vicky, our families and friends I wanted to give back.
+Now back on track and looking to the future, with the love and support of my family and friends, I wanted to give back.
 With the struggles I have been through I felt the need and want to use my experience, skills and knowledge to support others.
 Woody’s Lodge is my local charity and I echo all that the charity stands for, so I was thrilled to be offered the appointment of Project Officer South Wales and could not be happier.
 I look forward to working with and building new relationships with colleagues, veterans, their families and other organisations in the hope I can provide support where needed and make a difference to Woody’s Lodge and our Patrons.